 Trio of jazz (2011) Gradually, the mark increases in these years the creation of pieces that pay tribute to the oriental traditions and to its rich iconography.
 A tendency that is connected with the consolidation in emergent countries like China or the India.

-One of the most important facts of this stage takes place when, after fifty years at the head of the company, three founding brothers decide to transfer its witness the second generation Lladró, which enters in 2003 the new Council of Administration.
+One of the most important facts of this stage takes place when, after fifty years at the head of the company, three founding brothers decide to transfer their witness the second generation Lladró, which enters in 2003 the new Council of Administration.

-Later, in 2007, the biggest of the founding brothers, Juan Lladró, assumes the property of the company accompanied by its Pink daughters and Angels, the President and Vice-president of Lladró S.A.
+Later, in 2007, the biggest of the founding brothers, Juan Lladró, assumes the property of the company accompanied by his Pink daughters and Angels, the President and Vice-president of Lladró S.A.
 This decade is marked by the Lladró bet for new lines in the decoration of the hearth with pieces that unite beauty and functionality.

 This way, Lladró becomes strong in the sector of the lighting and gets in the ambiences of the bath with the line Lladró Bath, in that of the Art of the Table, with Naturofantastic, or in that of the fragrances for the hearth with the collection Lladró Fragrances.